Reconciling Discourse Chat with other Community Chat Tools like Discord

 And in general I am very interested in the interface between sync (chat) and async (forum, etc.) discussion.
 I think Discourse has the best opportunity to blend that here, so the integrated chat feature is super exciting.

-Perhaps the best chance of making a more natural progression from Discord to Discourse chat is simply to make Discourse chat really frickin’ good. :grinning_face_with_smiling_eyes: So far I’m impressed with the early progress, but I know there is a lot to chat functionality, and it will likely never be a major priority for the team (maybe I’m wrong about that).
+Perhaps the best chance of making a more natural progression from Discord to Discourse chat is simply to make Discourse chat really frickin’ good. :smile: So far I’m impressed with the early progress, but I know there is a lot to chat functionality, and it will likely never be a major priority for the team (maybe I’m wrong about that).
 I do think that perhaps Discourse chat might be more natural and easy to migrate to in communities where there is an active Discourse forum, and Discord was not the original platform, and/or was chosen at some point as the real-time option simply because it was free/easy to setup.

 To get a bit more specific, this is my current thinking for how to handle things in two of the communities I admin: